pbreheny/web/other.md

 layout: default
 ---

-### Neon tutorial
+### HPC tutorial

-The Department of Biostatistics has a dedicated node on the Neon supercomputing cluster at the University of Iowa.
-My tutorial on how to use this resource is located [here](neon).
+The Department of Biostatistics has several dedicated nodes on the High Performance Computing (HPC) cluster at the University of Iowa.
+My tutorial on how to use this resource is located [here](https://iowabiostat.github.io/hpc/index.html).

 ### Big data lab

 [Here](misc/big-data-lab.html) is a lab titled "Working with big data in genomics" that I have given for our Iowa Summer Institute in Biostatistics students.
+NOTE: Data is currently unavailable for download -- I need to resolve some data-sharing issues.
+My apologies.

 ### SAS Macro tutorial